Millerosteus

 Millerosteus is an extinct genus of coccosteid arthrodire placoderm from the Early Givetian stage of the Middle Devonian period.
-Fossils are found in the Orkneys and Caithness, Scotland.
-It was a small placoderm with an body length of 14 cm.
+Fossils are found in Orkney and Caithness, Scotland.
+It was a small placoderm with a body length of 14 cm.
 Millerosteus is one of the few arthrodires known from specimens preserving the entire skeleton.

 Phylogeny

 Millerosteus is a member of the family Coccosteidae, which belongs to the clade Coccosteomorphi, one of the two major clades within Eubrachythoraci.
 The cladogram below shows the phylogeny of Millerosteus: